sebrios200/3250-FinalProject/README.md

 #  Data Wrangling Project: Soccer Salary and Performance Analysis

-This repository provides a clean and organized starting point for data wrangling projects.
-This example project analyzes the relationship between player salaries and performance in the English Premier League 2021–2022 season.
+This project analyzes the relationship between player salaries and performance in the English Premier League 2021–2022 season.

 ##  Folder Structure